NC State Extension Publications

 Skip to Disease Management Practices

-Disease management requires good stewardship of the management tools available.
+Disease management requires good use of the management tools available.
 Integrated pest management (IPM) incorporates the use of cultural and chemical management as well as the use of host resistance to reduce economic impacts of disease in soybean production.
-These tools aim to interrupt the interaction of the plant, the pathogen, and the environment that is suitable for pathogen development.
-In addition to reducing disease incidence, these practices reduce the risk of fungicide resistance and race shifts of organisms.
+These tools aim to interrupt the interaction of the plant, the pathogen, and the environment that is suitable for disease development.
+In addition to reducing disease severity, these practices reduce the risk of fungicide resistance and race shifts of organisms.

 Cultural Practices

-Cultural practices affect plant disease in several ways.
-Practices such as planting density or tillage practices may affect the microclimate of the canopy or root zone.
-Foliar pathogens require moisture for infection and reproduction, and reducing humidity in the canopy by avoiding high populations or changing plant spacing to allow for more airflow between plants may reduce their incidence.
-Tillage practices that reduce water within the root zone may also reduce the incidence of root rotting organisms, such as Phytophthora sojae or Pythium spp.
+Cultural practices, such as crop rotation, planting dates and density, and tillage, affect the development of plant diseases in several ways.
+Crop rotation can break the life cycle of many pathogens that cause disease, as the crops in rotation are hosts for specific pathogens.
+Adjusting planting dates can also minimize risk; for example, later planting dates of soybeans may reduce the risk of soilborne diseases because the pathogens causing root rot and damping-off prefer moist soil and cooler soil temperatures.
+Practices such as planting density or tillage methods may affect the microclimate of the canopy or root zone.
+Foliar pathogens require moisture for infection and reproduction; therefore, reducing humidity in the canopy by avoiding high populations or changing plant spacing to allow for more airflow between plants may reduce disease development.
+Tillage practices that reduce water within the root zone may also reduce the incidence of root-rotting organisms, such as Phytophthora sojae or Pythium spp.
 Cultural practices may also reduce the interaction of the pathogen with the soybean host.
-Tillage of crop debris may increase the degradation of surviving microorganisms, or in the case of deep tillage, remove the pathogens from the system.
+Tillage of crop debris may increase the degradation of surviving microorganisms or, in the case of deep tillage, remove the pathogens from the system.

 Chemical Control

 Chemicals are an important tool for the management of several fungal diseases and nematodes.
-Chemicals are most effective when applied preventatively, and few have curative effects.
+Chemicals are most effective when applied preventively, and few have curative effects.
 Fungicides are used to manage soilborne diseases (in the form of seed treatments or drench treatments) and foliar diseases that may cause economic losses.
 Nematicides are also available for the reduction of nematode populations; however, these are often cost prohibitive for use in soybean production.
-Various fungicides provide different levels of control of a given pathogen (Tables 8-1 and 8-2).
+Various fungicides provide different levels of control of a given pathogen (Table 7-1 and Table 7-2).
 Proper identification of the causal agent for a problem is crucial for selecting fungicides.

 Host Resistance

-Host resistance is the most effective and economic way to reduce disease incidence.
-Disease and nematode resistances are also available in a range of maturity groups and with different agronomic characteristics.
-More information on host resistance can be found from seed companies or through the Official Variety Testing data from NC State Extension.
+Host resistance is the most effective and economical way to reduce disease severity in soybean.
+Disease and nematode resistances are available in a range of maturity groups and with different agronomic characteristics.
+More information on host resistance can be found from seed companies or through the NC State Official Variety Testing data and Variety Selection Tool.

 Disease Scouting

-Proper identification of causal agents requires proper disease scouting, and fields should be scouted regularly to observe problems early.
+Correct identification of causal agents is key to determining how to approach disease management.
+Proper and regular disease scouting is necessary to catch problems early.
 Disease often occurs randomly throughout a field in circular or elliptical patches.
-As opposed to simply walking a straight line, scouting is best conducted in an irregular pattern, such as a zigzag or letter shapes, to increase the likelihood of walking through a disease focus.
-If a particular region within the field is perennially affected, scouting that area first may allow for early action for disease management strategies.
+Scouting is best conducted in an irregular pattern, such as a zigzag or checkerboard pattern, to increase the likelihood of walking through a diseased area.
+If a particular region within the field has been frequently and repetitively affected, scouting that area first may allow for early implementation of disease management strategies.
+Scouting fields for diseases is good practice to determine if chemical strategies are necessary.
+Judicious use of fungicides, applied only when needed, can result in higher economic returns and reduce the risk of fungicide resistance developing.

 Problem Diseases